IndoorBradster/WebPKiller/README.md

-This python file, once run, will iterate through a directory (including subdirectories) and replace WebP files with png/gif files.
+This python file will iterate through it's directory (including subdirectories) and replace WebP files with png/gif files.

 It ain't pretty but it gets the job done.